 The benefits of eClosings far outweigh the time and resources that it takes to implement them.
 Lenders who haven’t adopted digital closings are now playing catch-up to competitors who were early adopters.
 It’s not too late though.
-By starting your transition to eClosings today, you’re equipped to compete with tech-savvy lenders, efficiently close more loans, and meet borrowers’ expectations for a digital mortgage.
+By starting your transition today, you’re equipped to compete with tech-savvy lenders, efficiently close more loans, and meet borrowers’ expectations for a digital mortgage.

 You’ve likely heard the terms “digital closing,” “hybrid closing,” and “eClosing.”
 They’re often used interchangeably.
 However, they each have different meanings.
 Hybrid closings and eClosings are types of digital closings.
 We covered hybrid closings in another post, and we’ll lay out what an eClosing is and how it works here.

 What is an eClosing?